m-schoeman/resampled-lda/README.md

-# Resampled linear discriminant analyses
+# Resampled linear discriminant analysis
 This repository contains the implementations to recreate the results of my bachelor thesis.
 Most of the implementation is based on the code from [1].

 [1] J. Sosulski, J. Kemmer, and M. Tangermann, “Improving Covariance Matrices Derivedfrom Tiny Training Datasets for the Classification of Event-Related Potentials with LinearDiscriminant Analysis”, Neuroinformatics, pp. 1–16, 2020.